nterreri/thesis/report/appendix.md

 The unit tests, in fact, are designed for quick execution (they are meant to be ran many times an hour during TDD; see F.I.R.S.T.
 Martin, 2009, p.132).
 Running these tests should take less than a minute.
-Finally, if the pytest-cov package has been installed (Schlaich, 2016) then it is possible to get reports for code coverage about individual subpackages by providing the desired subpackage name as an argument in the following manner:
+Finally, if the pytest-cov package is been installed (Schlaich, 2016) then it is possible to get reports for code coverage about individual subpackages by providing the desired subpackage name as an argument in the following manner: